top of page

 • Improved Outcomes: Clinical studies show excellent results, translating to happier, more mobile patients.

-Stryker Sherll System.heic
+Stryker Sherll System Joint Implants

 Exeter hip implants are well-established systems routinely used in hip replacement surgery by surgeons worldwide.
 Here's a breakdown of their key features: